Mutham: Plot

 Joseph (Ajayan) and Sudha (Anjali) get married against their parents' wishes and they elope with their friends' help.
 Sudha's father (Vincent Roy), a politician, wants to kill Sudha and her friends.
 They arrive at a beach resort where they meet an old man (Thalaivasal Vijay) who warns them about the dangers at the resort.
 He tells them that the place is haunted and murders can take place.
 The friends arrange for the couple's honeymoon, ignoring his pleadings to vacate the place.
-However, in the forest, all the friends get murdered one by one, it turns out that the old man was the one who committed these killings as he explains his flashback of his granddaughter getting killed in the name of sacrifice by unscrupulous businessmen for the sake of buying the forest where the resort has been built as for that he kills each and every person who visits this resort.
+However, in the forest, all the friends get murdered one by one.
+It turns out that the old man was the one who committed these killings as he explains his flashback of his granddaughter getting killed in the name of sacrifice by unscrupulous businessmen for the sake of buying the forest where the resort has been built and as for that, he kills each and every person who visits this resort.
 In the end, the old man gets stabbed and Arun and his lover escape from the place being worried about the situation.